Dispersion of activity at an active-passive nematic interface: Introduction

 \section{Introduction}

 Active matter is made of particles that convert energy into mechanical motion.
 The size of the particles varies over a wide range of scales, from macroscopic birds in flocks down to the sub-cellular scale of microtubules~\cite{MarchettiRMP2013,doi:070909-104101,VICSEK201271,RevModPhys.88.045006}.
 In many active systems, the particles are elongated and exhibit local nematic order.
-In wet systems the particles are suspended in fluids and momentum conversion ensues.
+In wet systems the particles are suspended in fluids and momentum conservation ensues.
 Active wet nematics are characterized by instabilities that drive the uniform nematic state into an active turbulent state at any level of activity~\cite{Sanchez2012} and the theory of active nematics has played a role in establishing a framework to describe this class of active systems~\cite{PhysRevLett.89.058101}.

 Examples of wet active matter with elongated particles are mixtures of microtubule-kinesin and colonies of bacteria.
 In mixtures of microtubule-kinesin the presence of half-integer point defects in 2D and disclination loops in 3D, as well as their complex dynamics, were observed experimentally~\cite{Sanchez2012, doi:10.1126/science.aaz4547}.
 The local nematic order and the activity driven dynamics are described well by the active nematics hydrodynamic model.
 Experimental evidence for active nematics behaviour in bacterial swarms, namely the presence and dynamics of topological defects, is less clear.
 Recently, however, the phenomenology of wet active nematics was reported in colonies of Serratia marcescens bacteria, which were allowed to grow and elongate forming a quasi 2D system of particles with local nematic order~\cite{Li777}.
-The dynamics of quasi point-like defects was found to be in line with that of active nematics defects, although details of their motion and structure revealed that some of the assumptions of 2D active nematics are oversimplified and need to be relaxed to account for the observed features.
+The dynamics of the quasi point-like defects was found to be in line with that of active nematics, although details of the motion and structure of the defects revealed that some of the assumptions of 2D active nematics are oversimplified and need to be relaxed to account for the observed features.
+In dry systems, active nematics behaviour was also reported as signalled by the presence of mobile defects and tangential interfacial anchoring in growing 2D colonies of rod-shaped E. coli~\cite{DellArciprete2018}.

+In wet active systems, the nutrients that provide the source of energy are, often, heterogeneously dispersed and need to be distributed throughout the system to sustain its activity.
+For instance, in microtubule-kinesin, the activity is controlled by the concentration of ATP~\cite{doi:10.1098/rsta.2014.0142, Hardoin2019, PhysRevLett.127.148001} and this concentration can be heterogeneous.